 We have tried to compile answers to the questions you might have about what to expect when visiting our farm, and to make your experience here as amazing as possible!
-Some items are specifically related to Goat Yoga classes, but many of the items below apply to any of our events, private visits, or public visiting hours.
+Some items are specifically related to Goat Yoga classes, but many of the items below apply to any of our events or farm visits.
 Please feel free to contact us if you have any additional questions.

-For all visits at the farm, please bring your face masks (they will be needed in certain areas).
-We will provide sanitizer and hand washing stations at the farm.
+For all visits at the farm, face masks are now optional.
+We will still, however, provide sanitizer and hand washing stations at the farm.

 What is Goat Yoga (GOGA)?